wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 All the event streams associated with a WHEP Resource MUST be destroyed when the WHEP Resource is terminated.

 #### active event
-The event is sent by the WHEP Resource when an active publication for the WHEP resource, either at the begining of the playback when the resource is created or later during the playback session.
+The event is sent by the WHEP Resource when an active publication for the WHEP resource, either at the beginning of the playback when the resource is created or later during the playback session.

 - event name: "active"
 - event data: Empty JSON object, could be be enhanced in future versions of the specification.